top of page

 Types of Silk Fabrics and Textiles

-Regarding weaving, different interplaying relationships of wefts and warps form other gloss and tactile sensations of silk fabrics, which include six main types.
+Regarding weaving, different interplaying relationships of wefts and warps give rise to varying gloss and tactile sensations in silk fabrics.

 Ling or Damask